ckim55/credit-default-project/README.md

 - Random seed is fixed at `42`.
 - The test set is held out until final evaluation.
-- Scaling and one-hot encoding are fitted only on the training split through an sklearn `Pipeline` and `ColumnTransformer`.
+- Scaling and one-hot encoding are fitted only on the training split through a scikit-learn `Pipeline` and `ColumnTransformer`.
 - Threshold tuning is performed on a validation split, not on the test set.
 - The raw dataset is downloaded from the official UCI source instead of being manually edited.